micmejia/bible-dump/AMPC/Isaiah/Isa 30.md

-Behold, the [^a]Name of the Lord comes from afar, burning with His anger, and in thick, rising smoke.
+Behold, the Name of the Lord comes from afar, burning with His anger, and in thick, rising smoke.
 His lips are full of indignation, and His tongue is like a consuming fire.